danielsaidi/MockingKit/Sources/MockingKit/MockingKit.docc/Getting-Started.md

 }
 ```

-This gives you a unique references for each unique function.
+This gives you a unique references for every unique function.

 ## Properties

-Properties can't currently be mocked with MockingKit, since the reference model requires a function.
+Properties can't currently be mocked, since the reference model requires a function.

-If you want to inspect how a property is called, you can invoke custom function references in the mock's getter and/or setter.
+If you want to mock properties, you can invoke custom function references in the mock's getter and/or setter.